vintasoftware/playbook/guidelines/guideline_javascript.md

 import * as NamespaceSpecifier from 'source'
 ```

-A file's import section can be a mess if you're not careful.
-It's important to keep the `sources` and `specifiers` well grouped and sorted.
+A file's import section can be quite the mess if you're not careful.
+It's important to keep  `sources` and `specifiers` well grouped and sorted.
 So we follow a few rules to keep things organized:

 - Group imports by `source` type:
   - **Builtin**: The source is a builtin node module.